sqfmklt/lite-lists/README.md

       (description
-        This is a small scheme library that provides a syntax that helps reduce the stacking of parens in lisp code \.
-Right now it is supposed to integrate into a scheme implementation that supports slib \, but it wouldn't be hard to port it)
+        This is a small scheme library that provides a syntax that helps reduce the stacking of parens in lisp code.
+It should theoretically work on any scheme implementation that supports r5rs slib.
+It has also been ported to r6rs scheme provided that the unportable define-macro form is provided.

       (installation